 This is for use by the Admissions Office.
-Pantone 376C green and 425C grey.
+Pantone 376 C green and 425 C grey.
 The drop shadow should be used on printed brochures but not on products that can't hold a tight dot screen.

-Undergraduate Graphic
+Undergraduate Graphic.

-Graduate Graphic
+Graduate Graphic.

-The Foundation For City College Logo
+The Foundation for City College Logo

-This logo is use by the The Foundation For City College.
-Pantone 2665C purple and 425C grey.
+This logo is used by The Foundation For City College.
+Pantone 2665 C purple and 425 C grey.